 And that weekend I spent with my childhood friends in Singapore.
 One of those defining moments in life where I knew everything would never be the same again.

 Falling in Love and Being Happily Married

-There’s no denying that one of my greatest inspirations in writing this blog is this guy named David, and our roller-coaster, on-and-off long-distance relationship which, I’m happy to report in case you don’t know it yet, ended at the altar.
+There’s no denying that one of my greatest inspirations in writing this blog is this boy named David, and our roller-coaster, on-and-off long-distance relationship which, I’m happy to report in case you missed that part, ended at the altar.

 Lately, we would laugh about how this blog played a bit of a role in our relationship.
-How, on his part, he was able to know me better through my posts (or stalk, more like haha).
+How, on his side of the story, he was able to know me better through my posts (or stalk, more like haha).
 Or me, how I occasionally dropped hints and riddles about him here and there, thinking maybe he’d happen to read them.
 Classic ligawan of our time, what can I say.
 Haha.